 Ao Yai, meanwhile, lies at the end of the main road which links the beaches on the south west coast.

-At the turning to Ao Phrao beach, follow the road to the left and after passing through rolling hills and forest for 4 to 5 kilometres, you ultimately arrive at a viewpoint complete with pagdoa just before the drop down into the village.
+At the turning to Ao Phrao beach just after Kohkood Farmstay, follow the road to the left and after passing through rolling hills and forest for 4 to 5 kilometres, you ultimately arrive at a viewpoint complete with pagdoa just before the drop down into the village.

 From here, you get a magnificent bird’s-eye view of Ao Yai, with its stilted houses and walkways hugging one of the side of the bay.
 Continuing on to the village, as with Ao Salad, the top road adjoins the tops of the houses beneath.

-At the southern end, pre-pandemic, Ao Yai did undergo a mini explosion of seafood restaurants but most have subsequently closed up again leaving Noochy Seafood Restaurant, always the most popular.
-It continues to draw in the daytrippers from the resorts.
-See the Sun has relocated across to Far East Resort in Ao Ngamkho.
+At the southern end, pre-pandemic, Ao Yai did undergo a mini explosion of seafood restaurants but all that is left is Noochy Seafood Restaurant, always the most popular and the best at this end.
+It has a little cafe too.

-At the northern end, the very long running Chonthicha also offers fish and crab at its restaurant by the walkway and it’s a great spot to watch the boats loading, unloading and arcing out into the bay as they head off to the open waters.
+At the northern end, the very long running Chonthicha also offers the full range at its excellent restaurant by the walkway – it’s a great spot to watch the boats loading, unloading and arcing out into the bay as they head off to the open waters.

 The concrete pier, used by the larger ships, has been rebuilt but if you edge your way past it, you can pick up a path to the small Naval memorial about 200 metres from the village itself.